jlopezbi/jekyll-now/_works/2013-12-18-coral-simulation.md

 {% include image.html name="smallLineage_flatPlate.png" %}

-*Initially I thought this was an engineering project.
-I am now framing it in the context of art and science.*

 ## Summary
 This project simulates coral growth.
 A computational model was built using python and the CAD software Rhino.
 This program created 3D branching structures similar to stony corals.